permaweb/portal/README.md

 # Portal

 Portal is a decentralized publishing platform that lets you build your own website with true ownership, built on [Arweave](https://docs.arweave.org/developers/) and [AO](https://ao.arweave.net/).
-This project consists of two main applications: an editor for content management and a viewer for displaying portals.
+This project consists of three main applications: an editor for content management, a viewer for displaying portals, and an engine for dynamic portal rendering.

 ## Architecture

-The project is organized into two main applications:
+The project is organized into three main applications:

 #### Editor (`/src/apps/editor/`)